 Determining the Focal Pieces

 By determining the focal pieces of your wedding day, you can get a solid idea of where to funnel your funds.
-For example, if looking like a million bucks is important to you, you will want to devote more of your budget to your wedding dress.
+For example, if looking like a million bucks is important to you, you will want to devote more of your budget to your wedding dress, hair and makeup.
+According to Blake Charles Salons, wedding and hair makeup can run upwards of $150 for just the bride.
 If having a blow-out reception is your goal, you will need to set aside more money for catering and entertainment.
 Choose the elements that matter the most to you, and invest in those pieces.

 Consider the Guest List